 - Make sure you have a hose, fire extinguisher, and/or bucket of water ready just in case a fire erupts.

-- Do not shoot fireworks off within containers, such as glass or metal containers.
+- Do not mount fireworks within metal or glass containers.

 - Do not allow your children to aim fireworks at each other.